 Find a Group of Students to Study With If You’re Failing a Class in College

-This is a lot easier than what it may seem.
+This is a lot easier than it may seem.
 If you have multiple classes then the chance of you seeing the same students in most of your classes is pretty high.
 In these situations, it is easy to form a study group with those students.